How It Works

 - Async call: If the function is restricted when called asynchronously, SCF will automatically retry the restricted event at a fixed frequency for a certain period of time.

-In case that your function fails because it exceeds the maximum amount of concurrency or the internal resources on the platform are insufficient, if the function is called synchronously, an error will be returned directly (see the concurrency restrictions above).
+If your function fails due to internal restrictions such as exceeding the maximum number of Concurrence or insufficient resources within the platform, an error will be returned directly if your function is called synchronously (see Concurrence for restrictions).
 If the function is called asynchronously by an internal cloud service, the call will automatically enter a retry queue and SCF will automatically retry the call.

 Execution Environment and Available Libraries